 Home infusion is a type of home health care that involves giving IV (intravenous) therapy.
-This could be IV antibiotics, chemotherapy, pain management, fluids or nutrition services.
-Home infusion providers manage central lines (e.g. PICC lines, Hickman catheters) and provide supplies and teaching for the management of these catheters in the outpatient setting.
+This could be IV antibiotics, chemotherapy, pain management, fluids, or nutrition services.
+Home infusion providers manage central lines (e.g. PICC lines, Hickman catheters) and provide supplies and teaching for managing these catheters in the outpatient setting.

-Insurance companies vary greatly on their coverage of home infusion services.
-It is important to communicate clearly with the infusion provider about your infusion coverage as well as any out of pocket expenses associated with your infusion care BEFORE you start treatment.
+Insurance companies vary greatly in their coverage of home infusion services.
+It is important to communicate clearly with the infusion provider about your infusion coverage as well as any out-of-pocket expenses associated with your infusion care BEFORE you start treatment.
 For example, Medicare does not cover home IV antibiotics or central line care.
 Some insurance companies will not provide home services if the same service could be provided in an outpatient or doctor’s office setting.

 What is durable medical equipment (DME)?

-Durable medical equipment is any type of device that aids the patient in the home, and improves quality of life.
-Examples of DME include: walkers, wheelchairs, commodes, shower chairs, power scooters, oxygen, and hospital beds.
+Durable medical equipment is any type of device that aids the patient in the home that improves quality of life.
+Examples of DME include walkers, wheelchairs, commodes, shower chairs, power scooters, oxygen, and hospital beds.